fernandezvara/certsfor/docs/example.md

 CA Created.
 ID: '6b834a85-0ad2-4eeb-a148-e8d2eda4d8aa'

 > # we just created a CA. Every CA is identified internally by an ID.
-> # so we need to ensure we save the ID for future reference.
+> # So, we need to ensure we save the ID for future reference.
-> # for convenience we can set it in a environment variable
+> # for convenience, we can set it in an environment variable
 >
 > # if you are on linux / macos
 > export CFD_CA_ID="6b834a85-0ad2-4eeb-a148-e8d2eda4d8aa"